vinodkd/halo/doc/UserGuide.md

 [../test/arrays.halo](#Arrays "save:")
 ### Arrays

 All nodes in Halo have an index assigned to them based on document order.
 This makes creating arrays in Halo easy.
-The syntax is a bit different from "regular" syntax in that it doesnt use `[]`, but that's in keeping with the general idea that all containers are graphs.
+The syntax is a bit different from "regular" syntax in that it doesn't use `[]`, but that's in keeping with the general idea that all containers are graphs.

     // arrays.halo
     // all nodes have a natural index assigned to them.